leaderboardsgg/leaderboard-site/CONTRIBUTING.md

 - Comments above a function should start with the name of the thing being described.
 - Make sure any data and prop names are as descriptive as possible.
 - Try to move any repetitive elements into child components to reduce clutter in parent components.
-- Use `async await` for any asynchronous functions.
+- Prefer usage of `async/await` for asynchronous functions.
+  - only use Promise syntax for needed more advanced Async programminng that either can't be done or is harder to be done with `async/await`

 - Include proper error handling for any `async` functions.
-- Make all components compatible with server side rendering when possible.
+- Make all components compatible with server side rendering where possible.

 ### Git